The steps are also available in a tutorial video available on the OpenShift youtube channel.

 Create Instanceto create a new deployment.

 - Here you’ll be presented with a YAML file to customize your deployment.
-Most options are disabled, and for this tutorial we’ll leave them that way and modify some of the parameters to make sure the components for JupyterHub and Spark fit within our cluster resource constraints.
+Most options are disabled, and for this tutorial we’ll leave them that way to make sure the components for JupyterHub and Spark fit within our cluster resource constraints.
 Take note of some parameters:

 - the name of your deployment